-While I buy most of my meat from local, grassbased farms, I sometimes run out of certain cuts or bones for making stock in between pickups as it is really hard to precisely estimate a family’s food needs several months ahead.
+While I buy most of my meat from local, grassbased farms, I sometimes run out of certain cuts or bones for making homemade chicken or beef stock.
+It is sometimes hard to precisely estimate a family’s food needs several months ahead.

-During those times when I need a local place to go that has quality meat and bones to fill the gap, John’s Butcher Shop fits the bill as it is as close to a traditional butchery as I have ever found in my community.
+During those times when I need a local place to go that has quality meat and bones to fill the gap, John’s Butcher Shop fits the bill.
+It is as close to a traditional butchery as I have ever found in my community.

 I also love the fact that I am supporting a small, local business that has served my semi-rural community for many decades.

-A wide variety of meats are available at John’s Butcher Shop including seasonal rabbit!
+A wide variety of meats are frequently available including bison, seasonal rabbit, duck, and gator!